CMSC 341 - Project 4: Virus Detection App - Spring 2026

 • The deleted ratio is the number of deleted buckets divided by the number of occupied buckets.

-• No STL containers or additional libraries may be used in the Cache class.
+• No STL containers or additional libraries may be used in the VDetect class.
 STL containers can be used in mytest.cpp for testing purposes.

 Testing